arduino/go-updater/README.md

 ## Quick Start

-### Basic Example
+### 1. Basic Example

-Here's a simple example of how to integrate auto-updates into your Go application:
+Here's a simple example of how to integrate auto-updates into your Go application.

+Add a `version` variable in the main package.
+Note that this variable will be overwritten during the build process through ldflags flag.

 ```go
 package main